 It can also be used to treat anthrax exposure, the plague, tularemia and is even used to prevent malaria.

-Your doctor can prescribe doxycycline as a powder, capsule, tablet or syrup.
+Your healthcare provider can prescribe doxycycline as a powder, capsule, tablet, or syrup.

 The result?
 Whiteheads, blackheads, painful cysts, papules, pustules and nodules.
 Who knew there were so many types of zits?

 There are four primary things that combine to create acne: clogged hair follicles, excess oil or sebum, excess hormonal activity, and bacteria.

 The bacteria P. acnes, which normally lives on the skin’s surface, can get trapped along with the sebum in your clogged pore.